Admiralty station (MTR): Station expansion and new lines

 The South Island line platforms opened on 28 December 2016, after a public open day on 24th of that month, giving residents in the Southern District quicker access to Hong Kong Island's central business district.
 The opening date was delayed from 2015 due to technical problems in the deep tunnels for the new platforms.
+During the Central Station crash, Admiralty was the southern terminus of the Tsuen Wan line.
 The East Rail line began servicing Admiralty on 15 May 2022, allowing commuters from the northeast New Territories to travel directly to Admiralty.

-A new single level underground interchange concourse with natural light was built to the east of the original concourse, allowing passengers to transfer to the new lines.
+A new single level underground transfer lobby with natural light was built to the east of the original concourse, allowing passengers to transfer to the new lines.
 The atrium was also expanded.
-The station expansion, located under Harcourt Garden, incorporates 34 escalators and five lifts to integrate with the existing station.
-The East Rail line takes up one level under the interchange concourse, with the South Island line being directly below it.
+The station extension, located under Harcourt Garden, incorporates 34 escalators and five lifts to integrate with the existing station.
+The East Rail line takes up one level under the transfer lobby, with the South Island line being directly below it.
 Exits E1 and E2 were rebuilt as one exit to accommodate the glass roof of the interchange concourse and has since opened.
 While the East Rail line tracks will have sidings for terminating trains south of the station, the South Island line tracks end at bumper blocks north of the station with no overrun track.

 The narrowest part of the existing platforms on L3 was widened to provide better access to the first and second cars of the Tsuen Wan line trains, as well as last two cars of Island line trains.
 Island line passengers travelling towards Tsuen Wan now have easier access to these cars.
 The expansion brought new toilets in the paid area, a lift between the concourse and, ground level, and artwork in the station.

-The new station has two artworks.
-The first is Sense of Green by Tony Ip, which is a new bamboo-covered landscaped deck over Harcourt Garden.
-The second, Urban Soundscape by Otto Li, is located along either side of the escalator shaft between the new and current stations.
-It depicts passengers' journeys through Admiralty.
+The expansion works saw the station size being expanded significantly.
+The number of platforms doubled from 4 to 8, the number of floors increased from 3 to 8, and the number of escalators increased from 8 to 42.